Understanding Which Businesses Thrive More With New Market Tax Credits Over State Incentives

 Businesses Requiring Patient Capital and Flexible Terms

 The NMTC structure enables CDEs to provide financing with terms that conventional lenders and many state programs cannot match.
 Below-market interest rates, extended amortization periods, interest-only periods, flexible payment schedules, and subordinated debt positions all become possible when the 39% tax credit value subsidizes the financing.
-Businesses whose cash flow projections, business models, or growth strategies require this financing flexibility benefit substantially from NMTC access.

-Real Estate Projects With Mixed-Use or Community Facility Components
+Real Estate Projects With Mixed-Use Components

 Businesses in Rural and Underserved Markets